Stretching With Yoga Blocks:

 1. Easily transition into Fish pose from the above Staff pose once coming down to the mat.
 With your legs again straight out in front, position each block at the same height.

-2. Position one block under your shoulder blades and the other, under the back of your head.
+2. Then, position one block under your shoulder blades and the other, under the back of your head.

 3. Once lying back, allow your arms, palms-up, to rest at the side of your body, straight outward from your torso.